natalieagus/50005/docs/Labs/08-Lab8-DNS.md

 - Use <span style="color:#f77729;"><b>Wireshark</b></span> to trace and read DNS packets sent to and from a machine

 ## Submission
-There's only lab questionnaire on eDimension for this lab, no code submission needed.
+There's only lab quiz on eDimension for this lab, no code submission needed.

 ## Part 1: Exploring DNS via dig